tuchandra/sitev1/content/resume.md

 ## Employment
 **Data Scientist - Nielsen** (July 2018 - present)
- * Created model for TV viewing in Pyspark which trains 10x faster, admits 4x fewer false positives, and is more defensible to clients than current production model (US patent pending)
+ * Improved local TV ratings by creating model for TV viewing in Pyspark which trains 10x faster, admits 4x fewer false positives, and is more defensible than current production model (US patent pending)
- * Reduced cycle time for data cleaning process from 1 month to 10 minutes by creating an interactive web app for internal and third-party stakeholders (Python, Flask, Pandas, HTML, CSS)
+ * Reduced time for data cleaning process from 1 month to 10 minutes by creating an interactive web app for internal and third-party users (Python, Flask, Pandas, HTML, CSS)
+ * Owned creation of internal documentation by configuring Sphinx, deploying as a static site on AWS, and automating build process
  * Rebuilt legacy SAS data pipeline in Python by converting 79 sequential scripts into 15 flexible modules, reducing duplication, increasing code clarity, and sharing reusable components with other data scientists
- * Revamped internal documentation by configuring Sphinx, deploying as a static site on AWS, and automating build process
  * Presented Spark tech talk to 350 data scientists, software engineers, and business leaders across Nielsen
- * Drove understanding of production models by creating a testing harness for an undocumented, black-box Pandas workflow
+ * Drove understanding of production models by creating a testing harness for an undocumented, black-box Pandas codebase
  * Created Python libraries to unify team workflow, improve code readability, and enable comparison of different candidate models
  * Built Chrome extension in Javascript for Databricks to apply unified "Black" code style, deploying to dozens of users in data science